Maximum Drawdown: How to Calculate and Reduce MDD | Upscale

 COVID-19 Crash (2020)

-Lesson: Even worst crashes can recover quickly with proper policy response.
-Traders selling at trough locked permanent losses.
-Those maintaining positions through volatility recovered fully.
+The lesson: even the worst crashes can recover quickly with proper policy response.
+Traders who sold at the trough locked in permanent losses; those who maintained positions through the volatility recovered fully.
+But this assumes they could psychologically survive a 34% decline in five weeks — which most cannot.

 2022 Bear Market